alvchan/kno/README.md

 Named `kno` as short for the word 'know', but as a three letter word/name like `vim`/`man`/`GNU`.
 Meant to be pronounced as 'kuh-noo', which is obviously inspired by/mocking the pronunciation of GNU (guh-nu).

+## Philosophy

+Kno is more than just a way for me to store information, it is also meant as a way to distribute said info via GitHub to others.
+I permit anyone to use it as they'd like and only request that they give feedback where appropriate.